 After writing six novels, he changed to short form fiction with Nocturnes, published by Faber and Faber in the United Kingdom and by Knopf in the USA in 2009.
 It is is only work of short fiction.
 He has gone on to write two further novels, the most recent – Klara and the Sun – will be published in 2021.

-I read Nocturnes as part of my #TBR21 project which is an attempt to tackle my mountain of unread books by reading 21 books from my TBR by the end of 2021.
+i’m counting Nocturnes as book 1 in my #TBR21 project which is an attempt to tackle my mountain of unread books by reading 21 books from my TBR by the end of 2021.
 I had thought I could also count it towards Dolce Bellezza’s Japanese Literature Challenge 14 but on closer examination of Ishiguro’s life I don’t think I can really categorise him as Japanese.
 He lived there for only five years, spending most of his life since in the UK.